turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_project_management.markdown

 * Understand the importance of taking a front to back approach to projects
 * Understand the importance of taking a front to back approach to projects
 * UNDERSTAND the importance of taking a FRONT to back approach to projects
-* Why not start by creating all of your migrations up front
+* Why not start by creating all of your migrations up front?

 ## Lecture